Dvillars/Word-Counter/README.md

   - *output:* this is an example
   - *input2:* example
   - *output2* example
-- have the program see if the input2 is in input1, output a bool
+- have the program see if the input2 is in input1, output a Boolean
   - *input:* this is an example
   - *input2:* example
   - *output:* True